 Good routines, like early morning walks with the dogs out in nature before starting your day is likely going to be good for you.

 And when you add up these days over time, you get massive progression or massive regression.

 So when you get caught up in behaviors that have made you fat, or weak, or immobile, it’s very hard to push yourself in the opposite direction due to a little (or not so little) concept called inertia.

 Inertia is defined as the tendency to do nothing or to remain unchanged.

 Imagine you were sitting on a swing where your feet didn’t touch the ground and without anyone to push you to get started.

-All you have are your legs, arms, and body to get the swinging motion started.
+All you have is your body to get the swinging motion started.

 You’ll have to lean back, stick out your legs, then lean forward.